jynik/ready-set-yocto/ready-set-yocto.md

 ~~~

 The bitbake tool used by Yocto parses "recipes" that describe how to fetch,
-patch, configure, compile, install, and package software.
-Collections of related
+patch, configure, compile, install, package, and "deploy" software (into the
+top-level image artifact).

-"recipes" are grouped into "layers" and their names are typically prefixed
+Collections of related "recipes" are grouped into "layers" and their names
-with "*meta-"*.
+are prefixed with "*meta-"*.

 There's a layer dedicated to Raspberry Pi support.
 Let's fetch that.
 Note that
 we're still in `/portable/yocto/dunfell` still!